IlyaGulya/setup-crowdin-cli/memory-bank/techContext.md

    - Provides early detection of platform-specific issues
    - **Note that AWT-related commands will throw UnsupportedOperationException as expected**

+6. **Action Testing**:
+   - Test the action on all supported platforms using a matrix strategy
+   - Test only on platforms that are actually supported:
+     - Linux (amd64/x86_64)
+     - Linux (arm64)
+     - macOS (x86_64)
+     - macOS (arm64)
+   - Pass platform parameter to the action for proper binary selection
+   - Verify that the action correctly installs and makes the CLI available
+   - Provide platform-specific feedback in verification steps

 ## GraalVM Native Image Optimization

 The project uses a custom approach for GraalVM native image building: